 My experience of mourning has also given me a deeper appreciation of God’s mourning for his people.
 I recognize the alienation Jesus felt when he was rejected.
 Jesus, God’s own body, has plunged into our sea of pain, our ocean of mourning.
 God stands waiting for us to recognize that he longs for us.
 God desires to live with us in a land where there is no separation, no ending of love.

 My courage to love despite loss comes from God’s own courage to love us.
 God is astonished and wounded by our utter rejection.
 He mourns.
 And he keeps loving.
 And though life will continue to shake us all, God’s own warm body is in this sea, and there we delight in the discovery of our finite humanity while attached like a barnacle to our infinite God.
-We learn to mimic God because we are in love, and we joyfully shout to him, “Father, look at us, we’re alive!”for discussion
+We learn to mimic God because we are in love, and we joyfully shout to him, “Father, look at us, we’re alive!”

 - When have you mourned?
 Describe the experience and the accompanying feelings.